-In the cell, FLT3 is found in the plasma membrane – a barrier that separates the cell’s innards from the external environment.
-Proteins like FLT3 span the length of the membrane and poke out on both sides to relay messages they sense from outside the cell and transmit them inwards.
+In the cell, FLT3 is found in the plasma membrane—a barrier that separates the cell’s innards from the external environment.
+Proteins like FLT3 span the length of the membrane and poke out on both sides to relay messages they sense from outside the cell and transmit them inside.

-If we are to imagine the structure of FLT3 to resemble an old-school telephone, its receiving end would be found externally of the cell, the neck traverses through the membrane, and relays messages through the speaker end, which is located on the inside of the cell.
+If we imagine the structure of FLT3 to resemble an old-school telephone, we would see its receiving end outside the cell and the neck traversing through the membrane to relay messages at the speaker end, which is located on the inside of the cell.
 Messages to FLT3 are often relayed from the outside to the inside of its cell when the protein binds with its partner, called the FLT ligand.

-When FLT ligand binds to its receptor, the speaker end receives the message and conveys to the nucleus to turn on the proper genes to divide and proliferate.
+When the FLT ligand binds to its receptor, the speaker end relays the message to the nucleus to turn on the proper genes to divide and proliferate.
 Activation of FLT3 during normal developmental processes ultimately leads to the formation of the blood and immune systems.
-Under normal circumstances, if FLT ligand does not bind with FLT3, the differentiation and growth pathways associated with FLT3 do not budge, either.
+Under normal circumstances, if the FLT ligand does not bind with FLT3, the differentiation and growth pathways associated with FLT3 do not budge, either.